JuliaPOMDP/ParticleFilters.jl/docs/src/basic.md

 In order to give access to additional information such as static dynamics parameters, consider using a [`callable object`](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects).
 For additional examples, and to re-use elements from the `BootstrapFilter`, see the [`BootstrapFilter`](@ref) source code.

+Some building blocks for constructing a `BasicParticleFilter` are provided in the `ParticleFilters` module.
+For example, the `BasicPredictor`, `BasicReweighter`, `POMDPPredictor`, and `POMDPReweighter` are not exported, but can be used to construct the `predict` and `reweight` functions for a `BasicParticleFilter`.
+The `check_particle_belief` function can be used as a postprocessing step, and `PostprocessChain` can be used to chain multiple postprocessing steps together.
+A function `(b, a, o, up.rng) -> ParticleCollection(low_variance_sample(b, 100, up.rng))` or `NormalizedESSConditionalResampler` can be used as a preprocessing step.

 ## Reference

 ```@docs